Yupeek/django-rest-models/README.rst

 .. note::

-    ForeignKey must have db_colum fixed to the name of the field in the api. or all update/create won't use the value if this field
+    ForeignKey must have db_column fixed to the name of the reflected field in the api. or all update/create won't use the value if this field

 Documentation